A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Stability of the homogeneous deformation of soft dielectrics: an alternative energy formulation

 Divided by the volume $L_X L_Y L_Z$, the free energy density reads

 where $S_X = F_X / (L_Y L_Z)$ and $S_Y = F_Y / (L_Z L_X)$.
 The internal energy function $\Psi$ in Eq.~\eqref{film-free-den} consists of two parts:

 The first term $W^e$ on the RHS of Eq.~\eqref{inter-energy} represents the elastic strain-energy function, whilst the second term reflects the usual linear dielectric behavior, i.e., the permittivity $\varepsilon$ of the dielectric elastomer is independent of the deformation.
-Next, we discuss the strain-energy functions for both compressible and incompressible materials.
+In this section, we discuss the strain-energy functions for both compressible and incompressible materials.